GiftBTE-developer/GiftBTE/README.md

 (https://www.sciencedirect.com/science/article/pii/S2667325822002758)

 ##Issues & Bug report
-- If you find a bug or issue related to Gift-BTE, please report it at [Github Issues](https://github.com/Gift-BTE-developer/Gift-BTE/issues)
+- If you find a bug or issue related to GiftBTE, please report it at [Github Issues](https://github.com/Gift-BTE-developer/Gift-BTE/issues)
-- Other questions and suggestions can be posted on the Github Disccusions [Github Disccusions](https://github.com/Gift-BTE-developer/Gift-BTE/discussions)
+- Other questions and suggestions can be posted on the Github Disccusions [Github Disccusions](https://github.com/GiftBTE-developer/GiftBTE/discussions)

 ## Acknowledgment
 This project is/was partially supported by the following projects: